tweidinger/QT-Heap-Render-POC/README.md

 The issues were fixed in this [commit](https://github.com/qt/qtbase/commit/997c052db9e2bef47cf8217c1537a99c2f086858) and this [commit](https://github.com/qt/qtbase/commit/8ce36938569841020daf9dc23e41438b06e0ee53) and no CVE or security release was assigned by the QT project, which is the reason we waited a long time for public disclosure.

-The responsible QT maintainer took swift action to fix the underlying issue but it seems like the coordination and process resulted in dropping the public disclosure from the QT side.
+The responsible QT maintainer took swift action to fix the underlying issue but it seems like the coordination and process dropped the public disclosure from the QT side.

 Multiple other CVEs and security issues were publicly disclosed in QT-5/6 in the meantime.
 We carried on with our lives and multiple patched releases happened, so we feel it is fine to publish this issue now.